Introduction

 • Easy to integrate with real backup software (Open Source and commercial solutions)

-The goal is to make Relax-and-Recover as least demanding as possible, it will require only the applications necessary to fulfill the job Relax-and-Recover is configured (and designed) for.
+The goal is to make Relax-and-Recover as user-friendly as possible.
+It will require only the applications necessary to fulfill the tasks for which it is configured and designed.

-Furthermore, Relax-and-Recover should be platform independent and ideally install just as a set of scripts that utilizes everything that the Linux operating system provides.
+Furthermore, Relax-and-Recover should be platform-independent and ideally install as a set of scripts that utilize the resources provided by the Linux operating system.

 Features and functionality